Rami114/Stockfighter/README.md

 ## Websocket calls
 ### A note on callbacks
-If you fail to provide a callback function the default message handler will log (level = debug) the raw message, as well as a pretty-printed version of the actual message (level = info).
+If you fail to provide a callback function the default message handler will log the raw message (level = debug), as well as a pretty-printed version of the actual JSON (level = info).

 Your callback function must have the following signature:
 ```python